HubRise/website/content/developers/api/en/catalogs.md

 Inventories are specific to locations.
 If multiple locations share the same catalog, each location will have its own separate inventory.

-Inventories cannot be manually created or deleted.
-They are inherently associated with each location and are automatically created when a new location is set up.
+Inventories cannot be created or deleted.
+They are inherently associated with each location.

 ### 14.1.
 Retrieve Inventory {#retrieve-inventory}